mac799l/drone-swarm-simulation/README.md

 > SITL image [source](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html)
 # Installation

-## Ubuntu 22.04
-This section assumes you have installed Ubuntu 22.04 (or an official [Ubuntu 22.04 flavor](https://ubuntu.com/desktop/flavors)).
+This section assumes you have installed Ubuntu 22.04 (or an official [Ubuntu 22.04 flavor](https://ubuntu.com/desktop/flavors)) either natively or through Windows WSL2.
 If not, a guide can be found [here](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).
-The Windows installation guide is in the next section.
+The Windows WSL2 installation guide can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### #1 - Gazebo
 > Note: this section closely follows the official guide, which can be found [here](https://gazebosim.org/docs/harmonic/install_ubuntu/).